ryanisaacg/libdgt/README.md

 	- Gamepad API
         - [ ] Initialize gamepads with SDL
         - [ ] Add gamepad input polling to the window
-	- User-created shaders
-        - [x] Add a function in the GL backend to switch the shader
-        - [ ] Add a function in the window to switch the shader
 	- Tiled file format support
         - [ ] Load a tilemap from a file
         - [ ] Convert Tiled tiles to libau tiles